loophp/collection/docs/pages/principles.rst

 `AbstractOperation`_ and the `Operation Interface`_ - provide the blueprint
 for collection operations, which are pure functions defined as final classes with the `invoke`_ PHP magic method.
 Operations return a ``Closure`` when called, which itself returns an ``Iterator``; they can thus be used inside ``ClosureIterator`` to create new generators when needed.

 Side-Effects
 ~~~~~~~~~~~~

 ``Collection`` is a helper for making transformations to input data sets.
 Even though we can technically trigger side-effects in some operations
-through a custom ``Closure``, it's better to avoid this type of usage and instead
+through a custom ``Closure``, it's better to avoid this type of usage and
-use the operations for their transformative effects (use the return values).
+instead use the operations for their transformative effects
+(use the return values).

-Exception handling is one scenario where we might find ourselves wanting ``Collection``
+Exception handling is one scenario where we might find ourselves wanting
-to behave eagerly.
-If we want an exception to be thrown and handled in a specific function,
+``Collection`` to behave eagerly.
+If we want an exception to be thrown and
-during an operation, rather than when the collection is later iterated on, we can take advantage
+handled in a specific function, during an operation, rather than when the
+collection is later iterated on, we can take advantage of the
-of the :ref:`squash <Squash>` operation.
+:ref:`squash <Squash>` operation.

 Testing
 ~~~~~~~

 Working with lazy evaluation can impact how we test our code.
 Depending on the testing framework used, we have a few options at our disposal when it comes to comparing collections objects returned by a function.

 ``Collection`` already provides two operations which can be used for comparison:

-* :ref:`Equals <Equals>` - allows usage of the `assertObjectEquals`_ assertion in *PHPUnit*
+* :ref:`Equals <Equals>` - allows usage of the `assertObjectEquals`_ assertion
+  in *PHPUnit*
 * :ref:`Same <Same>` - allows customizing precisely how elements are compared using a callback

 Note that these operations will traverse both collections as part of the comparison.
 As such, any side effects triggered in our source code will be triggered during this comparison.
 When using ``equals`` in particular, we might find it useful to apply ``squash`` to the resulting collection object before the comparison if our test needs to assert how many times a side effect is performed.

 In addition to these, in *PHPUnit* we can use the `assertIdenticalIterable`_ assertion to assert how our final collection object will iterate.

 The last option is to transform the collection object into an array with the :ref:`all <All>` operation and use any assertion that we would normally use for arrays.

 Usability
 ---------

 ``Collection`` and the ``Operations`` are designed with usability and flexibility in mind.
 A few key elements that contribute to this are the usage of *variadic parameters*, *custom callbacks*, and the fact that operations can be used both as collection object methods or *completely separately*.

 Variadic Parameters
 ~~~~~~~~~~~~~~~~~~~

-Variadic parameters are used wherever possible in operations, allowing us to more succintly apply
+Variadic parameters are used wherever possible in operations, allowing us to
-multiple transformations or predicates.
-They will *always* be evaluated by the operation as a *logical OR*.
+more succinctly apply multiple transformations or predicates.
+They will *always*
+be evaluated by the operation as a *logical OR*.

-For example, the :ref:`contains <Contains>` operation allows us to easily check whether one or more
+For example, the :ref:`contains <Contains>` operation allows us to easily check
-values are contained in the collection:
+whether one or more values are contained in the collection:

 .. literalinclude:: code/operations/contains.php
   :language: php

-If we want to instead achieve a *logical AND* behaviour, we can make multiple calls to the same operation.
+If we want to instead achieve a *logical AND* behaviour, we can make multiple
-The following example using the :ref:`filter <Filter>` operation illustrates this:
+calls to the same operation.
+The following example using the
+:ref:`filter <Filter>` operation illustrates this:

 .. literalinclude:: code/operations/filter.php
   :language: php